 Formed in 2010, the Educate Tanzania Board of Directors is made up of top-notch professionals in Education, Engineering, Medicine, Business, Finance, and International Development.
 The board is diverse with men and women from the U.S., Tanzania and other African countries.
-Directors meet monthly or bi-monthly to review financial, policy, and program updates, and to encourage each other in their work.
+Directors meet bi-monthly to review financial, policy, and program updates, and to encourage each other in their work.

 Educate Tanzania partners with some highly effective organizations globally to bring water, food, health and education to needy parts of the world.
 Joined by their mutual commitment to building economic security and social transformation, professionals from Higher Education, Engineering, Architecture, Medicine, Business, Finance, and International Development have volunteered hundreds of hours to help shape Tanzania’s future.
 ETI is able to donate most of its funds directly to programs in Tanzania because of ETI’s cadre of competent partners.

 Technical volunteers are selected based upon their professional capabilities to deliver expertise in areas that assist ETI in reaching their stated goals.
 Volunteer opportunities generally begin with real-life requests from our global partners and require a specific set of skills that resides within a professionally trained expert.
 In no case is an opportunity meant to be short-term volunteer experience for the sake of travel.

 - Architecture, Engineering, Site Planning and Construction; Bruce Engel Architects, MSAADA Architects, University of St Thomas School of Engineering

 - Curriculum and Program Development; University of Minnesota, EARTH University, KARUCO Task Force

 - Communication, Media, Website; HardlyNeutral Consulting, GoKart Labs – Eric Johnson, Christel Ngani